CKBhalaji/MERN_AWS-EC2-Deploymet---github-actions_and_doker-container/README.md

 ### Step 2: Set Up Docker Hub

 1. Go to [https://hub.docker.com/](https://hub.docker.com/)

+**Note**: Instead of using a self-hosted runner, you can also use a GitHub-hosted runner with an SSH action for deployment.
+This approach requires less manual setup on the EC2 instance.

 2. Click "Sign Up" if you don't have an account
 3. Create two repositories:
    - Click "Create Repository"